-To help you get race-ready and maximize your training, Vonda Wright, MD, medical director for the new UPMC Lemieux Sports Complex, recommends that all runners add a dynamic warm-up before their runs and scheduled cross training days.
-She says it’s important for runners to “strengthen the whole body” to help prevent injury.
+To help you get race-ready and maximize your training, UPMC Lemieux Sports Complex recommends that all runners add a dynamic warm-up before their runs and scheduled cross training days.
+It’s important for runners to “strengthen the whole body” to help prevent injury.

-Dr. Wright discusses a dynamic warmup for runners as being “all about activating all the muscles we need for running, moving the joints, and getting our blood pumping.”
-A dynamic warmup routine uses active stretches and movements to really activate the body as opposed to more traditional, static stretches.
+A dynamic warmup for runners is all about activating all the muscles we need for running, moving the joints, and getting our blood pumping.
+This warmup routine uses active stretches and movements to really activate the body as opposed to more traditional, static stretches.

 Without a targeted warmup, many runners report feeling like the first couple miles of a run are spent warming up.
-Dr. Wright, as well as other UPMC Sports Medicine experts, recommend the dynamic warm-up in order to allow you to make the most of each mile in your run.
+UPMC Sports Medicine experts recommend the dynamic warm-up in order to allow you to make the most of each mile in your run.

 Try the following active stretches as part of your dynamic warmup: